iionly/Elgg_1.9_unvalidatedemailchange/unvalidatedemailchange/README.txt

 Changelog:

+1.9.2:

+- Updated version 1.8.2 for Elgg 1.9.

+1.8.2:

+- show IP addresses used when registering the unvalidated accounts.

 1.9.1:

-- Updated for Elgg 1.9.
+- Updated version 1.8.1 for Elgg 1.9.

 1.8.1: